Our2020View/Our2020View.github.io/coldweather.md

 <img src="/assets/webvalveheat3.jpg"/>

+How did they work during our first Christmas camp?
+They worked great.
+I turned the heaters on about 30 - 60 minutes prior to a winter dump, and the operation went as smoothly as during the summer.
+(I did have some RV antifreeze in the tanks because our tank heaters were inoperative at the time, so that might have helped a bit too.)

-This was, without a doubt, the highest workload mod I had done so far due to the amount of wiring that needed to be connected - all while lying on my back underneath the coach.
+This was, without a doubt, the highest workload electrical mod I had done so far due to the amount of wiring that needed to be connected - all while lying on my back underneath the coach.
 Would I do all of this again?
-Well, not sure.
-I guess it will depend on how well these things work, when given a real life test.
-This project was intended to be insurance for the times when we were forced to be camping off season when we would rather be inside the house surfing the internet - planning for next years travel.

-Report Back - The dump valve mods worked great.
-I turned the heaters on about 30 - 60 minutes prior to a winter dump, and the operation went as smoothly as during the summer.
-I did have some RV antifreeze in the tanks because our tank heaters were inoperative at the time, so that might have helped a bit too.
+Well, yes I would.
+This project was intended to be insurance; an additional measure to go with the tank heaters and the use of RV antifreeze.
+Heading into our third winter now, with our tank heaters still not working, the combination of RV antifreeze and these gate valve heaters gives us a good measure of peace of mind.

 **Consideration 6** – Can we power all of this stuff while dry camping, with no shore power plugged in?